 - 1) Your foodbank has several young adult volunteers who attend the local college and have a range of additional needs.
-You want to ensure that anyone you employ will be a suitable addition to your team. - 2) Honest reflection and healthy accountability are key parts of your organisation's culture.
+You want to ensure that anyone you employ will be a suitable addition to your team.
+Establish your recruit's attitude towards people with additional needs. - 2) Honest reflection and healthy accountability are key parts of your organisation's culture.
 You want to ensure your volunteers understand the need for honesty and an ability to learn from mistakes.